Citation, DOI, disclosures and article data

 Emphysematous cholecystitis is a rare form of acute cholecystitis where gallbladder wall necrosis causes gas formation in the lumen or wall.
 It is a surgical emergency, due to the high mortality from gallbladder gangrene and perforation.

-Men are affected twice as commonly as women (reverse is true in most cases of acute cholecystitis).
+Men are affected twice as commonly as women (the reverse is true in most cases of acute cholecystitis).

 The majority of patients are between 50 and 70 years of age and have underlying diabetes mellitus.